Antiz96/antiz.fr/content/blog/the-archlinux-wsl-image-is-now-reproducible.md

 Pacman OpenPGP keys (generated with `pacman-key`) are *obviously* always different across each generations / builds.
 Fortunately, WSL has a built-in ["oobe" (Out Of the Box Experience) mechanism](https://learn.microsoft.com/en-us/windows/wsl/build-custom-distro#add-the-wsl-distribution-configuration-file) which allows to automatically run a script at the first boot of the image.
 We therefore took advantage of this mechanism by completely deleting Pacman's keyring as a post-build operation and have it automatically re-generated at the first boot of the image via the "oobe" script (by running `pacman-key --init && pacman-key --populate archlinux` from it).

-This avoid non-deterministic data in the Pacman keyring, such as:
+This avoids non-deterministic data in the Pacman keyring, such as:

 ```text
 │ ├── ./etc/pacman.d/gnupg/pubring.gpg